JSandusky/Blocks/Readme.md

   - Example: `Plugin::RegisterPropertyPage("Zone", "void DrawZonePage(Zone@)");`
   - If `isExt` is specified as true then the property page will be drawn AFTER any default handling.
   - Property page registration overwrites when performed so plugins may override other plugins based on registration order.
 This is intended behaviour.
+- **`void Plugin::RegisterAction(String actionGroup, String actionName, String actionMessage, String actionScriptEvent)`** binds a shortcut action for script-side use.
+  - Example: `Plugin::RegisterAction("Quick Transform", "Move Up", "Moves the selection upwards", "OnMoveUpwards");`
+    - Use with a `void OnMoveUpwards(StringHash, VariantMap&)` event handler function existing on the script-side.
 - **`void Editor::ShowModalWindow(String title, String callSig)`** launches a modal window that will send the given event while the window is open.
   - Use `ImGui::CloseCurrentPopup()` to close the modal in your own code.
   - Execution model is similar to a registered dock panel.